roodje/study/software-development/SDLC.md

 Questions typically answered in this phase are.

 -	What tool or technology is most suited for the job: o	Does the system needs to be high available o	Will there be a high load on the system (a lot of concurrent user)? o	What data storage do we need to select
--	What tools do we have available in the company o	Some tools (like databases) come with high licenses costs, o	Not all teams can decide themselves what they want to use o	The design needs to make sure the software can be supported and operated within the organization’s constraints
+-	What tools do we have available in the company o	Some tools (like databases) come with high licenses costs o	Not all teams can decide themselves what they want to use o	The design needs to make sure the software can be supported and operated within the organization’s constraints
 -	How do the different components communicate o	In a complex system there are multiple applications communicating with each other to complete a business process o	What data format will be used